Buying real estate in Ghana?

 What's the 12-month outlook for demand in Ghana in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Ghana is cautiously positive, with improving macroeconomic conditions and falling interest rates expected to support steady buyer interest, especially in the mid-market segment.
+As of early 2026, the 12-month outlook for residential property demand in Ghana is cautiously positive, with steady to modestly improving buyer activity expected as lower interest rates and falling inflation gradually make homes more affordable.

 By the way, we also have an update regarding price forecasts in Ghana.

-As of early 2026, the 3 to 5 year outlook for housing prices and demand in Ghana is positive, supported by structural factors like rapid urbanization, a persistent housing deficit, and a growing middle class that should keep demand strong in well-located areas.
+As of early 2026, the 3 to 5 year outlook for housing prices and demand in Ghana is broadly positive, because the fundamental combination of rapid urbanization, a 1.8 million unit housing deficit, and rising construction costs continues to support property values over time.

 Are demographics or other trends pushing prices up in Ghana in 2026?